HyperUpscale/sponsorblock-data-prep/README.md

 I copy the video ids from this query to a spreadsheet and append `https://www.youtube.com/watch?v=` to them.
 I then copy these rows from the spreadsheet to batch.txt.

+The segmenting code, `segmenter.py` iterates through the downloaded transcripts, queries the SponsorBlock markers for the corresponding video, and segments the transcript into segments.
+These segments are then stored in a new table in the same database.
+We save this data to a CSV to train our models.